SamsungInternet/homepage-archive/docs/remote-debugging.md

 ## Set up remote debugging via Chrome

-1. Connect your Samsung device to your desktop computer via a USB cable.
+1. Connect your mobile device to your desktop computer via a USB cable.
 If you are shown an *"Allow access to device data"* prompt, choose "Allow".

 1. Open up the Chrome browser on your desktop and visit `chrome://inspect`.

-1. Check that your Samsung device is listed.
-If it is not, you may need to open the Chrome app on your Samsung device.
+1. Check that your mobile device is listed.
+If it is not, you may need to open the Chrome app on your mobile device.

 1. Any pages you have open in Samsung Internet should be listed here for inspection.